The healthy breakfast option that satisfies every last chocolate craving. Make Dark Chocolate Buckwheat Granola once and enjoy for days!

 - 1 cup sweetened, shredded coconut

-- 3/4 cup pecans roughly chopped (almonds, walnuts, and hazelnuts work too)
+- 3/4 cup pecans , roughly chopped (sub with almonds or walnuts, if you prefer)

 - 1/4 cup chia seeds